Add Watermark to Image in C#

 Q1: Can I add image or logo watermarks instead of text?

-Q2: How do I remove an existing watermark from an image?
+Q2: How do I remove existing watermarks from images?

-Q3: Is it possible to apply multiple watermarks to a single image?
+Q3: Is it possible to apply multiple different watermarks to a single image?

-Q4: Can I automate watermarking for multiple images?
+Q4: Can I automate watermarking for thousands of images in a folder?

-Q5: Are there any licensing requirements for using GroupDocs.Watermark?
+Q6: Are there licensing requirements for commercial use?

-You can obtain a temporary license for testing or purchase a full license for production use.
-See GroupDocs website for details.
+Yes.
+You can use a free trial with evaluation limitations, obtain a temporary license for testing, or purchase a full license for production applications.
+Check the GroupDocs website for current pricing and licensing options.